matplotlib/matplotlib/doc/users/interactive.rst

    notebook when the cell is executed.
 The images are static and can not be panned / zoomed, take user input, or be updated from other cells.

-Jupyter uses a different architecture than a traditional interactive terminal.
-Rather than the user interface running in the same process as your interpreter, the user interacts with a javascript front end running in a browser which communicates with a server which in turn communicates with a kernel that executes your Python.
-This means for interactive figures our UI needs to also be written in javascript and run inside of the jupyter front end.

 To get interactive figures in the 'classic' notebook or jupyter lab use the `ipympl <https://github.com/matplotlib/ipympl>`__ backend